-Just as an acoustic guitar can be made to resonate above a pounding drum kit, the nervous energy in brush strokes can put a shiver through programmed beats.
+Just as an acoustic guitar can be made to resonate above a pounding drum kit, brush strokes can put a shiver through programmed beats.
 Microphone gain can be used to refocus the incredibly quiet as the foundation of a song’s tone leading to interesting places.

 Playing drums with all surfaces of brushes beaters and sticks confuses the ear’s regular diet.
-The term “acousmatic” describes an area of electronic music and also relates to music being generated behind a screen.
-When you can’t hear what’s making the sound it’s more interesting.
-Like being ear-tickled.
+“Acousmatic” describes an area of electronic music and relates to music being generated behind a screen – When you can’t hear what’s making the sound it’s more interesting.
+Like being tickled.

 Power is frequently attributed in drumming to volume.
 A light touch and tone less-so.
 The technique of playing in a controlled way and magnifying it brings out the humming sympathetic resonances of real drums.
-When recorded like this, pure mic signals sound punchy and three-dimensional.
-They get subtly better going through valves and compression.
-If you’d like this kind of tactile drumming for your music do get in touch.
+Pure mic signals sound punchy and three-dimensional when recorded like this.
+They get subtly even better going through valves and compression.
+If you’d like these kind of tactile drums for your music do get in touch.
 I’d be really interested to hear your project.